svigerske/mp/doc/source/modeling-expressions.rst

 - *expr1* ^ *expr2*
     *expr-valued:* *expr1* raised to the *expr2* power, for the special cases where either *expr1* or *expr2* is a constant.
-For *expr2* positive integer, the operator is decomposed into quadratic constraints if the solver supports them, otherwise passed to the solver natively or approximated by a piecewise-linear function.
+For *expr2* positive integer, the operator is passed to the solver natively if supported, otherwise decomposed into quadratic constraints if the solver supports them, otherwise approximated by a piecewise-linear function.
+See :ref:`nonlinear-functions` for details.

 For quadratic expressions of the form *linear \* linear* and *linear^2*, the operands are multiplied out so that coefficients of individual quadratic terms can be extracted.
+For example, $(x-2)(y+3)$ is multiplied out as $xy-2y+3x-6$.
 If the solver natively handles quadratic terms, then the quadratic coefficients are passed to the solver, which decides whether and how to handle them.
 Otherwise, quadratic terms are linearized where possible, such as where one of the operands is a binary variable,